-When you have had one or more unexplained blood clots in a vein or artery; when you have had recurrent miscarriages, especially in the second and third trimesters
+When you have signs and symptoms of APS and/or have had one or more unexplained blood clots in a vein or artery; when you have had more than one miscarriage, especially in the second and third trimesters of pregnancy

 A blood sample drawn from a vein in your arm

 Beta-2 glycoprotein 1 antibody is an autoantibody that is associated with inappropriate blood clotting.
-This test detects and measures one or more classes (IgG, IgM, or IgA) of beta-2 glycoprotein 1 antibodies.
+This test detects and measures beta-2 glycoprotein 1 antibodies in the blood.

 Beta-2 glycoprotein antibody is considered one of the primary autoantibodies called antiphospholipid antibodies that mistakenly target the body's own lipid-proteins (phospholipids) found in the outermost layer of cells (cell membranes) and platelets.
-This test is often ordered along with those for the other antiphospholipid antibodies, cardiolipin antibody and lupus anticoagulant.
+This test is often ordered along with tests for other antiphospholipid antibodies, including cardiolipin antibody and lupus anticoagulant.